mozilla/webxr-api/design docs/From WebVR 2.0 to WebXR 2.1.md

 ## WebVR 2.0 changes to *support* AR

+These are the changes to WebVR 2.0 required to actually use the AR features in WebXR.

 ### New interfaces

-- add Reality
+- Reality
-- add XRSessionRealityType
+- XRSessionRealityType
-- add XRPointCloud
+- XRPointCloud
-- add XRLightEstimate
+- XRLightEstimate
-- add XRAnchor, XRPlaneAnchor, and XRAnchorOffset
+- XRAnchor, XRPlaneAnchor, and XRAnchorOffset
-- add XRManifold
+- XRManifold
-- add XRCartographicCoordinates
+- XRCartographicCoordinates

 ### Interface additions